Georgian Verbs, a guide

 These hypothetical conditionals are often formed with the first clause in IMPERF (hypothetical past result) and the second clause (hypothetical past action) in PSTSBJV.
 This type of conditional sentence is always marked with რომ in the second clause.
 More information on expressing past desires can be found below.

-If the sentence describes an action that occurred in the past, but prior to some established time frame (function 2), it can appear standalone as the only verb in the sentence.
+If the sentence describes an action that occurred in the past, but prior to some established time frame (function 1 above), it can appear standalone as the only verb in the sentence.
 You can think of the sentence as the answer to the question რა მექნა?, which can be thought of as "What had you done (before then)?" or "What did you do (before then)?"
 In general, though, this requires some context and as such, sentences with single clause and a bare verb in PSTSBJV are uncommon.

 - მე არ გამოვაცხობდი, შენ რომ არ გამოგეცხო.